 A full-fledged backup and disaster recovery plan brings more than just uptime and business continuity—it brings peace of mind.
 Downtime can cost your company close to $12,500 an hour through loss of critical resources and productivity.
 Backup and disaster recovery solutions keep downtime to a minimum so you stay profitable and meet customer needs.

 Your first step towards peace of mind will be to sit down and implement a backup plan.
 Take a look at our blog about getting started with a backup and disaster recovery plan.
-The solution that goes with your plan will depend on what you’re backing up, but MozyPro and Azure are two solutions we recommend.
+The solution that goes with your plan will depend on what you’re backing up, but Azure is the solution we recommend.

 4. Avoiding Cyberattacks

-Kaspersky Labs recently observed that “larger enterprises have become better defended, so cybercriminals are moving down the business food chain” and targeting smaller businesses.
+Larger enterprises have become better defended, so cybercriminals are moving down the business food chain and targeting smaller businesses.
 Security threats evolve and threaten your environment… even when you do everything right.

 Circumventing attacks requires a new approach.
-Merely enforcing a username + password form of authentication has become dangerous and insufficient, so I recommend an advanced authentication solution from a provider like 2FA.
+Merely enforcing a username + password form of authentication has become dangerous and insufficient, so I recommend a multifactor authentication (MFA) solution from a provider like WatchGuard Technologies.

-Advanced authentication is comprised of two simple factors: something you have (card, token, etc.) and something you know (password, question, etc.).
-With advanced authentication, a lost or stolen password won’t be enough to access your environment since logging in requires a 1) username and password and 2) an action like swiping a card or scanning a token.
+MFA is comprised of well…multiple factors: something you have (card, token, etc.), something you know (password, question, etc.), or something you are (physical characteristics or biometrics of the user).
+With MFA, a lost or stolen password won’t be enough to access your environment since logging in requires a 1) username and password, 2) an action like swiping a card or scanning a token, or 3) providing some sort of physical evidence like a fingerprint or voice recognition.
 This will augment security, enforce compliance, and simplify the lives of your users.

 Now go do what you do!